IZMEHD/ARoMA/README.md

 **Step 6: Test in Editor**
 At this Point you should be able to test the assembly in Unity.
 For this click on "Play".
-By clicking "Next" you can go trough the assembly process.
+By clicking "Next" you can go through the assembly process.
 At all times you should be able to press the "Restart" button to restart the assembly process.

 <p align="center">